 Any hot tubs listed here on this page will state in the content whether or not the hot tub you’re looking at has winter freeze built-in, This is where you can just leave your tub switched on all year round and let it take care of the climate by the heater automatically kicking in when temperatures drop below the critical level.

-Lazy spa recently introduced winter freeze to all their new models since 2021.
+The lazy spa company recently introduced winter freeze to all their new models in 2021.

 There is a common myth that inflatable tubs are more prone to puncturing when cold and icy, but this is why you should slowly heat the tub up before use, especially if you have left it standing out in the cold, Always check your pipes are not frozen before turning anything on!